 \subsubsection{Experiment}

-The emitter disc, which is shown by the yellow colour in figure \ref{fig:3a}, is excited by a source pulse, $p$, which is shown in time in figure \ref{fig:3c}.
-Using a soft-baffle assumption yields the \textit{dipole} integral formula \eqref{eq:gr-rs-d2}, which is equivalent to a summation of the actions of the normal derivatives of the causal Green's function on a dipole source $p$, which is confined to a surface.
-It was shown that this dipole integral formula can be expressed in terms of a summation of the obliquity-corrected actions of the causal Green's function on a monopole source that is split to far-field and near-field terms. (cf. the formula \eqref{eq:gr-dipole}.)
-A full-field approximation of the integral formula \eqref{eq:gr-rs-d2} can be done using algorithm \ref{alg:1} and a momentum source discretised using Eq. \eqref{eq:force-dis}, and the equivalent formula \eqref{eq:gr-dipole} is used for an analytic approximation as the benchmark.
-For the latter, the \textit{Field II} toolbox was used for approximating a summation of the obliquity-corrected actions of the causal Green's function on a far-field monopole source term.
-An equivalent near-field solution is then approximated by an analytic approach using the Green's function, and was added to the far-field solution.
+The emitter disk, shown in yellow in Figure \ref{fig:3a}, is excited by a source pulse \( p \), illustrated in the time domain in Figure \ref{fig:3c}.
+Under the soft-baffle assumption, the dipole integral formula \eqref{eq:gr-dipole1} is derived, representing the integral of the normal derivatives of the causal Green's function acting on a source \( p \) confined to the surface.
+For the analytic approximation using the Field\,II toolbox, we reformulate the original dipole integral formula as an integral involving the obliquity-corrected causal Green's functions acting on the surface source, decomposed into far-field and near-field components according to the second line of Eq.~\eqref{eq:gr-dipole1}.
+The resulting analytic integral was evaluated numerically using the Field\,II toolbox.

+The full-waveform approximation of the integral formula \eqref{eq:gr-dipole1} is implemented using Algorithm \ref{alg:1}, with a force source discretized in accordance with Eq. \eqref{eq:force-dis}.